 Thousands of butterfly and moth specimens have been patiently waiting 70 years for their chance to be seen again.
 Ernest Leonard James donated the collection of more than 5,000 insect specimens to the Department of Biology in the 1960’s.
 Now, they will awaken from hibernation and fly into the digital age.

-A study involving Waterloo biologist Josh Neufeld and post-doctoral fellow Michael Lynch finds that bacteria in the human gut contribute to the physical and psychological symptoms of intestinal bowel syndrome (IBS), paving the way for new treatments against the mo
+A study involving Waterloo biologist Josh Neufeld and post-doctoral fellow Michael Lynch finds that bacteria in the human gut contribute to the physical and psychological symptoms of intestinal bowel syndrome (IBS), paving the way for new treatments against the most common digestive